Safeguarding and Child Protection

 A happy child, who feels secure learns efficiently and well.
 Children come to school to learn so it is important that we pay attention to the personal needs and well being of each child as they travel through our school.
 Providing this support is essential to help and guide each one of our pupils to ensure he or she achieves personal success and makes the most of the many opportunities that we as a school offer.
 We pride ourselves on the exceptional care that we give to the needs of our pupils.

 Changes in the law, notably the Children’s Act (1989), mean that staff in Schools have a duty to report any concerns that they may have of any child who may be suffering significant harm, particularly as a consequence of possible abuse.
-It is a Department for Children, Schools and Families requirement that each School in the country nominates a senior member of staff who will have special responsibility for Child Protection.
-In Sheffield, this member of staff, known as the Child Protection Liaison Teacher, has been in receipt of training in this area, and can be trusted to deal with all these matters with professional confidentiality.
+It is a Department for Children, Schools and Families requirement that each School in the country nominates a senior member of staff who will have special responsibility for the Safeguarding of children.
+In Sheffield, this member of staff, known as the Desginated Safeguarding Lead, has been in receipt of training in this area, and can be trusted to deal with all these matters with professional confidentiality.
 As a School, we have close contacts with the School Health Service, Family and Community Services and the Police, any or all of whom may become involved if abuse is suspected or alleged.
-The Child Protection Liaison Teacher at St John’s is Miss J. Steward.
-The Deputy CPLT is Mrs J Needham.
+The Designated Safeguarding Lead at St John’s is Miss J. Steward.
+The Deputy is Mrs J Needham.

 The School has a responsibility to collate basic information such as who has parental responsibility for a child, and to pass this information to the relevant agencies if so requested.
 In the event of an investigation into possible child abuse, the School has a duty to co-operate with the investigating agencies to the best of their ability to promote the welfare of the child.
 Whilst the School will always attempt to work in partnership with parents and try to ensure that parents are fully informed of, and participate in, any action concerning their child, if there is a conflict of interest, the welfare of the child must be the paramount consideration.
-Should you wish to discuss Child Protection and the safety of your child, or indeed, any other topic involving your child, please contact the School.
+Should you wish to discuss Safeguarding, or indeed, any other topic involving your child, please contact the School.

-As part of Mrs Needham role as Learning Mentor, she deals with Child Protection issues, provides advice and support to other staff, liaises with the Local Authority and works with other agencies and parents.
-Additionally, Mrs Needham teaches children PSHE and is known by them as a person they can go and talk to about any issues or problems that they have either at home or at school.
+As part of Mrs Needham role as Learning Mentor, she deals with child safeguarding issues, provides advice and support to other staff, liaises with the Local Authority and works with other agencies and parents.
+Additionally, Mrs Needham teaches children RSHE and is known by them as a person they can go and talk to about any issues or problems that they have either at home or at school.

-Safeguarding ie keeping your child/ren safe in school is the foundation for everything we do.
+Safeguarding - keeping your children safe in school - is the foundation for everything we do.
 All staff are trained in Safeguarding procedures and there is a regular re-training schedule.
-All staff are DBS checked.
-All staff have read and signed to say they have read, Keeping children safe in Education.'
+All staff are DBS checked on a regular basis.
+Staff have signed to say they have read, Keeping children safe in Education.'
 The link to this document is below.

 Although we put measures in place to try and prevent accidents, unfortunately accidents do happen at school.
 It is therefore important that we are able to contact parents quickly if a child has an accident which needs medical treatment.
 Additionally, children may become ill during the school day.
 Due to this it is important that we have up-to-date information about where parents can be contacted.
 To inform school of any change of address or contact numbers, please download and return the data collection form from our school website.